 For transport of such cargo, use of a transport vehicle with walls high enough to contain all the cargo is prescribed.
-When the cargo is not completely contained within the walls, use of a minimum number of tiedowns is then prescribed, combined with structures that extend to the full height of the cargo not contained within the walls.
-The aggregate working load limit (WLL) of the tiedowns used must not be less than 50% of the total weight of the articles they restrain.
+When the cargo is not completely contained within the walls, use of a minimum number of tiedowns (other than straps made of synthetic fibre) is then prescribed, combined with structures that extend to the full height of the cargo not contained within the walls.
+The Working Load Limit (WLL) for each tiedown must be at least 2,268 kg.
+Moreover, the aggregate working load limit (WLL) of the tiedowns used must not be less than 50% of the total weight of the articles they restrain.